68publishers/web-scraper-lambda/README.md

 ### Response object

 The response object contains all parsed meta tags and "queries".
-Results from `xpathQueries` and `cssQueries` are merged and all result values are an array by default.

 ```js
 client.scrap(/*...*/).then(response => {